Ringing in 2024: New Year's Eve photos from around the world

 02:34

-Around the world, people are gathering to bid farewell to 2023 and
+Around the world, people have gathered to bid farewell to 2023 and

-Sydney and Auckland are among the first major cities to mark the new year with grand firework displays.
+.
+Sydney, Australia and Auckland, New Zealand were among the first major cities to mark the new year with grand firework displays. welcome in 2024

-In New York City, the NYPD has heightened security for the famed Times Square ball drop following Hamas' attack on Israel,
+In New York City, the NYPD had heightened security for the famed Times Square ball drop following Hamas' attack on Israel,

 reported.
-Despite added safety measures, the FBI said there is no credible threat to New York City, according to CBS New York.
+Despite added safety measures, the FBI said there was no credible threat to New York City, and New Year's Day arrived to cheers from tens of thousands of beaming people in Times Square who were showered with confetti and hugs and kisses after watching the descent of the colorful, iconic ball.
 CBS New York

 Here are some photos from New Year's celebrations from around the globe: